Print-on-Demand vs. Holding Inventory: Which Fulfillment Model Works B

 When you’re launching or growing a product-based business, one of the most important decisions you'll make is how to fulfill your orders.
-Should you use a print-on-demand service that creates products only after someone places an order?
+Should you use a print-on-demand service in Europe that creates products only after someone places an order?
 Or should you buy in bulk, store inventory, and manage shipping yourself?

 Both models have their advantages — but the right choice depends on your goals, budget, and how you want to run your business.